wkrea/git-cop/README.md

 ### Pull Requests

-- Avoid authoring and reviewing your own pull request.
+- Avoid reviewing your own pull request before rebasing onto `master`.
+Have another pair of eyes review your code first.
 - Keep pull requests short and easy to review:
   - Provide a high level overview that answers *why* the pull request is necessary.
   - Provide a link to the story/task that prompted the pull request.
   - Provide screenshots/screencasts if possible.
   - Ensure all commits within the pull request are related to the purpose of the pull request.
-- Review and merge pull requests quickly:
+- Review and rebase pull requests quickly:
   - Maintain a consistent but reasonable pace -- Review morning, noon, and night.
   - Avoid letting pull request linger more than a day.
 Otherwise, you risk hampering moral and dimishing the productivity of the team.